Samsung Galaxy S26 Plus vs. Google Pixel 10 Pro XL: Which Android flagship should you buy?

 Samsung Galaxy S26 Plus vs. Google Pixel 10 Pro XL: Design and display

-We're expecting slight design changes for the Samsung Galaxy S26 Plus, but the rumored differences simply align the smartphone with design languages of phones like the Galaxy S25 Edge and Galaxy Z Fold 7.
-Instead of having separated rear camera lenses like the Galaxy S25 Plus, the Galaxy S26 Plus will have a pill-shaped camera island that the three cameras will sit atop of.
+There are only slight design changes for the Samsung Galaxy S26 Plus, and the differences simply align the smartphone with design languages of phones like the Galaxy S25 Edge and Galaxy Z Fold 7.
+Instead of having separated rear camera lenses like the Galaxy S25 Plus, the Galaxy S26 Plus includes a pill-shaped camera island that the three cameras sit atop of.
 This is the biggest design change for the Galaxy S26 Plus, and it's a relatively minor one.

-Overall, the Galaxy S26 Plus will still sport a rectangular and boxy chassis with flat aluminum side rails.
+Overall, the Galaxy S26 Plus still sports a rectangular and boxy chassis with flat aluminum side rails.
 It's still a glass sandwich, with Corning's Gorilla Glass Victus 2 securing the front and back of the phone.
-For durability, Samsung is expected to round out the experience with IP68 certification against dust and water ingress, which has been standard for a while now.
+For durability, Samsung rounds out the experience with IP68 certification against dust and water ingress, which has been standard for a while now.

 The backs of the porcelain Google Pixel 10 Pro XL and the jade Google Pixel 10 Pro standing next to each other on a bench